isw-kudos/kudos-docs/docs/boards/auth0/index.md

+This integration enables you to manage users in Auth0 for login to Kudos Boards Cloud.
+This enables a standalone use of Kudos Boards if you do not have any of the other integrated services in your business.

+You may also add any of our other integrations at a later stage should you wish.

 ### Setting up a new Auth0 tenant for use with Kudos Boards

 - Sign up at [Auth0](https://auth0.com/) by providing your email and a suitable password.